DillonSW/Capstone_Team_5/Reports/Experimentation.md

 Constraint C2 is no longer within the scope of this version due to unforseen circumstances with ordering.

 ---
+### Measures of Success
+---
+The measure of success for the Power system states that the rest of the systems should be powered from this system.
+Due to ordering issues, the measurement could not be verified.

+---
 ### Future Improvements
 ---
 In the next version of the machine, the missing parts that could not be received need to be ordered and can be installed according to the signoff.
 The entire din rail must be constructed and the blocks must be installed along with circuit breakers.